2021 Swedish government crisis: Background

-After the 2018 Swedish general election, the Social Democratic Party together with the Green Party joined together with Centre Party and Liberal Party to form the January Agreement (Swedish: Januariavtalet).
+After the 2018 Swedish general election, the Social Democratic Party together with the Green Party joined with Centre Party and Liberal Party to form the January Agreement (Swedish: Januariavtalet).
 This agreement gained passive support from the Left Party who were excluded from the agreement.
 The agreement stated that the Social Democratic Party and Green Party would form the government with the support from the Centre Party and Liberal Party who would have some of their political programme adopted by the government.
 The January Agreement consists of 73 points ranging from immigration policy to housing policy.
-The Left Party were heavily against two points in the agreement, a proposal to reform the Employment Protection Act, and another point which would introduce market rents (i.e. the end of rent control) for newly-built residential developments, the latter of which was the main cause to the uprising of the government crisis.
+The Left Party were heavily against two points in the agreement, a proposal to reform the Employment Protection Act, and another point which would introduce market rents (i.e. the end of rent control) for newly built residential developments, the latter of which was the main cause to the uprising of the government crisis.
 Both of these points were conditions of the Centre and Liberal Parties during the negotiations, rather than Social Democratic or Green Party policy.
 As early as 2018, the then party leader of the Left Party, Jonas Sjöstedt said that they would not hesitate to declare a no-confidence vote against the government if they were to introduce a bill on market rents, and this threat was repeated when voting to make Löfven Prime Minister.

-On 8 June 2021, the report of government's commission on removing rent controls on new-build apartments was concluded and delivered to the government.
+On 8 June 2021, the report of the government's commission on removing rent controls on new-build apartments was concluded and delivered to the government.
 On 15 June, the Left Party leader Nooshi Dadgostar called a press conference and gave the government a 48-hour ultimatum to scrap the proposed law.
 On 17 June, the government had not said a word and Dadgostar announced that they no longer had confidence in the government.
-Jimmie Åkesson, the party leader of the Sweden Democrats gave his support to Dadgostar and shortly thereafter a vote was called by the Sweden Democrats to the Speaker of the Riksdag.
-Both leaders of the opposition parties Moderate Party and Christian Democrats announced that they also had no confidence in the sitting government.
-This meant there was a majority in the Swedish Riksdag that had no confidence in Stefan Löfven and a successful no-confidence vote was imminent.
+Jimmie Åkesson, the party leader of the Sweden Democrats, gave his support to Dadgostar, and shortly thereafter a vote was called by the Sweden Democrats to the Speaker of the Riksdag.
+Both leaders of opposition parties the Moderate Party and the Christian Democrats announced that they also had no confidence in the sitting government.
+This meant that there was a majority in the Riksdag that had no confidence in Löfven, and a successful no-confidence vote was imminent.